[The following is a guest post by Emeric Ernoult of AgoraPulse.]

 - App install is the only way to leverage each participant’s data for the long term, and build a valuable database of fans and potential ambassadors to leverage later.
 I am a big proponent of Facebook CRM.
 There’s little long-term value to any campaign without it.
-If you don’t require the installation of a Facebook app, you won’t be able to track each participant’s activity throughout all of your campaigns and on your timeline.
+If you don’t require the installation of a Facebook app, you won’t be able to track each participant’s activity throughout all of your The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. and on your timeline.
 The data you will collect will be essentially useless.
 Are you really ready to invest a lot of time and money into your next Facebook campaign to just throw away all the data you’ll collect?

 Offering a social context is one of Facebook’s unique advantages.
 In a Facebook Quiz, the social context offered by the app install will allow each participant to see how she is stacking up against her friends.
 This type of entertaining context would not be possible if she had not installed a Facebook app.